polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 ---
 title: Build a Community
-description: An extensive guide to help you start and build a validator community.
+description: Learn how to build a validator community, attract nominations, and establish trust with nominators through best practices, transparency, and engagement.
 ---

+# Build a Community

+## Introduction

+Building a strong validator community is essential for attracting nominations and fostering trust in the Polkadot ecosystem.
+Validators need to go beyond simply running nodes; they must engage with nominators, establish transparency, and create a reputation for reliability and security.
+This guide provides strategies for growing a validator community, including setting up an on-chain identity, maintaining transparency in operations, and actively participating in community governance and discussions.
+By following these steps, validators can build trust and attract long-term nominations for sustained success.

-## Building a Community and Attracting Nominations
+## Attract Nominations

 After setting up a validator, nominations will only come in with extra work.
 The community of nominators will need to know about the validator to trust staking with them, and thus the validator must distinguish themselves to attract nominations.
 The following gives some general guidance on different approaches to building a community and attracting nominations.

 Being a high-quality validator entails effectively running nodes and building a brand, reputation, and community around validation services.
 The responsibilities of a quality validator additionally